visionrd-ai/document-forger/PYPIREADME.md

 ## Contributing

 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Go to our Github Page and for major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.